mateuszkwasniak/notifications-app-mk/README.md

    git clone https://github.com/mateuszkwasniak/notifications-app-mk.git

-2. Open terminal and navigate to the project's folder.
+2. Navigate to the project's folder.

 3. Run JSON Server (required for the initial load of notifications data from the json file):